Record-breaking campaign cash in Santa Rosa rent control fight

 “On its face, when a check has a return address of Chicago or Los Angeles or Sacramento, don’t tell me that money is coming from Santa Rosa,” Coursey said.

-Coursey said he always knew the real estate industry would oppose the law, but didn’t realized it would go to these lengths to block it, he said.
+Coursey said he always knew the real estate industry would oppose the law, but didn’t realized it would go to these lengths to block it.
 Still, Coursey said he likes Measure C’s chances.